team10nb/i-can-sort/CONTRIBUTING.md

 #### `npm install`

-Installs all the develepment dependencies.
+Installs all the development dependencies.

 If this step took more than 10 minutes, you shall consider to connect to eduroam or open a VPN and set proxy for npm.\
 `npm config set proxy http://server:port`